 The fundraiser costs $30 and all net proceeds will benefit the Madison Early Music Festival to help us cover expenses related to bringing this year’s amazing concert artists.
 Click here to register!

 Presenting and Promotional Partners

-Additional support is provided by the WIlliam J. Wartmann Endowment for the Madison Early Music Festival, the Jane Graff Bequest for the Madison Early Music Festival, and Friends of the Madison Early Music Festival.
+Support for MEMF 2017 is provided by the William J. Wartmann Endowment for the Madison Early Music Festival, the Jane Graff Bequest for the Madison Early Music Festival and Friends of the Madison Early Music Festival.